Reviews You Can Rely On

 Power Output

 The Wire Peak Comp uses Shimano's E7000 motor, which they market as their “adventurous urban lifestyle” motor.
-The motor has a nominal power rating of 250 watts and produces a peak of 60Nm of torque.
+The motor has a nominal power rating of 250 watts and produces a peak of 60 Nm of torque.
 The three assist modes are fully customizable using Shimano's E-Tube Ride app.
-In the E-tube app, you can adjust the level of assistance, maximum torque per setting, and how quickly the assist engages.
+In the E-tube app, you can adjust the level of assistance, maximum torque per setting, and the speed at which the assist engages.
 The motor weighs a little over 6 pounds and is resistant to mud and water intrusion.
 Shimano doesn't provide an IP rating but claims the unit is “waterproof”.
-While lower on power than similar motors that weigh the same, the E7000 is economical, allowing Ari to price this bike competitively.
+While lower in power than similar motors of the same weight, the E7000 is economical, allowing Ari to price this bike competitively.

 Ari has done something interesting with the Wire Peak line by giving each model a different motor.
-They all use the same mounting pattern so it allows them to make a single frame and spec it in different ways.
+They all use the same mounting pattern, so it allows them to make a single frame and spec it in different ways.
 The E7000's 60Nm of torque is an anomaly in the “full power / full weight” e-mtb segment.
 Most of the bikes with full-sized mid-drive motors and large batteries, like the Wire Peak Elite or Specialized Levo, are putting out 85-100Nm of torque.
 In comparison, the Fazua Ride60 motor that we find on the Santa Cruz Heckler SL produces the same amount of torque but weighs 2 pounds less.
 The E7000 provides power in a smooth, predictable way that is easy to adjust to and seldom surprising.
 The motor is a bit noisier than others we've tested, but on dirt and rough terrain, the sound is mostly muted by the tires on the ground.

 ari wire peak 2.0 comp - bash protection in front of the bottom bracket is appreciated but...